Routing strategy

 RoutingStrategy

-This is the entity that encompasses all configurations.
-There can be multiple RoutingStrategies defined but only one may be in use (denoted by the inUse flag).
-It requires a localized name which can help distinguish between one strategy and another.
-The revision denotes which RoutingStrategy is the latest.
-If a new RoutingStrategy gets created it automatically gets the highest revision number.
+This is the top-level entity that encompasses all configurations.
+Multiple RoutingStrategy entities can be defined, but only one may be active at a time, denoted by the inUse flag.
+It requires a localized name to distinguish between different strategies.
+The revision number indicates the latest version of the strategy.
+When a new RoutingStrategy is created, the system automatically assigns it the highest revision number.

 {